mindreframer/golang-devops-stuff/Documentation/api.md

 curl -L 'http://127.0.0.1:4001/v2/keys/foo?wait=true&waitIndex=7'
 ```

-The watch command returns immediately with the same response as previous.
+The watch command returns immediately with the same response as previously.

 ### Atomically Creating In-Order Keys

-Using the `POST` on a directory you can create keys with key names that are created in-order.
+Using `POST` on a directory, you can create keys with key names that are created in-order.
-This can be used in a variety of useful patterns like implementing queues of keys that need to be processed in strict order.
+This can be used in a variety of useful patterns, like implementing queues of keys which need to be processed in strict order.
 An example use case is the [locking module][lockmod] which uses it to ensure clients get fair access to a mutex.

-Creating an in-order key is easy
+Creating an in-order key is easy:

 ```sh
 curl http://127.0.0.1:4001/v2/keys/queue -XPOST -d value=Job1